Seven Abusive Behaviors That Look Like Love

 I am surprised by how many people are in abusive relationships and don’t know it.
 If you grew up in a household where the line between love and abuse was blurry, you might learn that that is what love looks like.
 So you either love that way or accept love that is offered in that way.

 Want a healthier relationship?
 Then you have to be able to spot abusive behaviors that look like love.
-Here are a six abusive behaviors that look like love.
+Here are a seven abusive behaviors that look like love.